phiresky/gitty-backup-rs/README.md

 4. Empty trees

     Git does not track empty directories.
 I don't think there's an actual reason for this since the internal format can easily handle an empty tree.
 In fact, the empty tree object [does exist](https://stackoverflow.com/questions/9765453/is-gits-semi-secret-empty-tree-object-reliable-and-why-is-there-not-a-symbolic) but it's only used in special cases.

+5. Missing metadata
+    Git does not store any file permissions, ownership, modified time, etc.